 Continue reading to discover the perfection of a 10 day Windward Islands yacht charter, or click here to explore a selection of yachts available for your St Lucia yacht charter (and other Caribbean destinations).

 St Lucia Yacht Charter – Day by Day

 Day 1: St Lucia

-Day 2: Soufriere
+Day 2: Soufrière

 Arise at your leisure on day 2 before cruising to the south of St Lucia and the magnificent Soufrière bay.
 Soufrière is a nature lover’s dream where the iconic Pitons mountains tower over a bay lined with green vegetation and beautiful sandy beaches.
 If you’re feeling adventurous a trek or four-wheel drive tour of the area is recommended, where you can explore vibrant rainforest and reach the peak of the Pitons.
-In the evening enjoy a freshly prepared dinner on your yacht and take in the breath-taking scenery that surrounds you.
+When the evening sets in, enjoy a freshly prepared dinner on your yacht and take in the breath-taking scenery that surrounds you.

 Day 3: St Vincent

 After you leave St Lucia, first stop will be the gateway into the Grenadines, St Vincent.
-Peaceful and un-developed St Vincent offers natural waterfalls, magnificent old forts and luscious rainforest with virtually no crowds at all.
+Peaceful and undeveloped St Vincent offers natural waterfalls, magnificent old forts and luscious rainforest with virtually no crowds at all.
 After a day exploring the jungle and all its features, sit back with a glass of wine or Caribbean rum as you embark on a sunset cruise to what has been described as the perfect Caribbean Island.

 Day 4: Bequia